 - New Tools for the Field.
 Sixteen new tools were created by the VTT Project Team to address gaps identified in the pilot testing of the toolkit.
 Materials in this section include the Vicarious Trauma—Organizational Readiness Guide (VT–ORG), talking points to help leaders make the business case for addressing vicarious trauma, discipline-specific PowerPoint presentations to raise awareness about vicarious trauma and its impact, and one-page guidance on family support, human resources, peer support, employee assistance programs, and supervision in a vicarious trauma-informed organization.

-- Websites, Podcasts, and Videos.
+- Websites, Podcasts, Videos, and Mobile Apps.
 Materials in this section include links to websites, blogs, and other resources for organizations and authors/trainers seeking to build or strengthen their response to vicarious trauma.
 While all of these websites provide free information, some may require a fee for services such as consultation and workshops.
 These websites were carefully considered and analyzed for usefulness prior to inclusion in the VTT.
 However, it is for you to determine whether they fit your needs, and whether you want or are able to pay for any of the services offered for a fee.
 The VTT does not receive any payment for listing these resources.

 A full bibliography of every research article in the VTT is also available.